Guardians of the Galaxy Vol. 3: Pre-production

-By late August, Gunn and Marvel Studios began meeting with actors for the role of Adam Warlock, including Will Poulter.
-George MacKay was also on the shortlist, and Regé-Jean Page was considered for the part.
-Poulter auditioned for the role over Zoom before an in-person screen test with Gunn in Atlanta.
+By late August, Gunn and Marvel Studios began meeting with actors for the role of Adam Warlock, including Will Poulter, who auditioned for the role over Zoom before an in-person screen test with Gunn in Atlanta.
+Poulter initially knew the character had been teased at the end of Vol. 2, but was not told the character's name until he was "drip-fed" information about Warlock's "steeped" comic book history with the High Evolutionary.
+George MacKay had also been on the shortlist and Regé-Jean Page was considered for the part, while David Corenswet also auditioned and Aaron Pierre was almost cast in the role; the latter two were later cast by Gunn for the DC Universe (DCU) franchise, as Superman and John Stewart / Green Lantern respectively.
+Gunn found it difficult to integrate the character into the story, despite setting up the character's appearance at the end of Vol. 2, calling his inclusion "kind of fitting a weird square peg into a round hole".
 In September, Gillan reiterated her positive comments about the script and said the film would explore the characters from the previous Guardians films on a deeper level, while Seth Green, who voices Howard the Duck in the MCU, said the film would be about Gamora and Nebula's story.
 He did not know at that time if Howard would appear after doing so in the previous Guardians films.
 Poulter was cast as Adam Warlock in October, and Gunn said "dozens of roles" had already been cast.
 Poulter was chosen for the part because of his dramatic and comedic abilities and because Gunn "wanted somebody who was youthful" and would fit with Marvel Studios' future plans for the character.
 Casting also took place for various background roles, including aliens and security guards.
 Pratt began rehearsals and camera tests later that month, and a production meeting was held in early November, shortly before the start of filming.
 Gunn also reiterated his comments on not resurrecting Yondu in the film.